com-480-data-visualization/datavis-project-2022-naa/README.md

 ## Milestone 2 (7th May, 5pm)

 **10% of the final grade**
-You will find the milestone 2 [by clicking here](https://github.com/com-480-data-visualization/datavis-project-2022-naa/blob/main/Deliverables/NAA_milestone_2.pdf).
+You will find the milestone 2 [by clicking here]c).

 You can access the first instance of the website [by clicking here](https://nastya236.github.io/us_elections/).